Choosing Protein Powders for Preconception, Pregnancy & Postpartum: Expert Tips from a Reproductive Dietitian

 A nutritional bonus to using pea or pumpkin seed protein powders is that they’re rich in iron.
 Iron needs increase significantly during pregnancy (the RDA increases to 27 mg/day from 18 mg/day) so adding a scoop of one of these protein powders will give you a boost of protein as well as iron!

-This one is lower in protein at 10g for 2 Tbsp but is an excellent source of zinc and magnesium as well as iron!
+Pumpkin seed protein is lower in protein at 10g for 2 Tbsp but is an excellent source of zinc and magnesium as well as iron.

 Whey Protein